balena-io-experimental/sync-java-example/readme.md

 progress: true
 watch: false
 ```
-Most of the labels are self explanitory, but I will give a short description here any how.
+Here is a short description of what the fields do:

 **source:** This defines the directory that will be synced to the device.
 This will always be synced to `/usr/src/app` on the target device (in the future this will be configurable).
 In our example we sync our local `app/` directory to `/usr/src/app` so all our java binaries gets synced across.